ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-To provision the displayed configuration infrastructure on AWS, apply the above execution plan:
+To provision the displayed infrastructure on AWS, run the `apply` command:

 ```console
 terraform apply
 ```

-Enter yes when prompted to allow Terraform to execute this command as expected.
+Enter yes when prompted to allow Terraform to execute the command.

 ```output
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following